 Unusual Options Activity Insight: SPDR S&P Retail ETF

-SPDR S&P Retail ETF (NYSE:XRT) shares experienced unusual options activity on Friday.
-The stock price moved up to $95.49 following the option alert.
+Shares of SPDR S&P Retail ETF (NYSE:XRT) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $96.01.

 - Sentiment: BULLISH